Milwaukie Academy of the Arts: History

 Milwaukie Academy of the Arts opened in 2005 and is primarily an alternative choice for students at Rowe Middle School to attend.
-Eighth graders from other schools can also apply to attend, students at a middle school within the school district are guaranteed placement.
+Eighth graders from other schools can also apply to attend.

 The school's curriculum promotes a more creative, hands-on approach to learning.
-Students attending are encouraged to participate in Visual and/or Performing Arts in the J.C.
-Lille Center for the Arts on the campus, nicknamed the "Arts Building" by students.

-The Arts Building contains two visual art classrooms, one for traditional art and one for ceramics, a black box theatre, a dance room, choir room, band/orchestra room, and a 500-seat auditorium.
+Students from both Milwaukie high school and Milwaukie Academy of the Arts can participate in Visual and/or Performing Arts in the J.C.
+Lille Center for the Arts.The building features two visual art classrooms, one for traditional art and one for ceramics, a black box theatre, a dance room, choir room, band/orchestra room, and a 500-seat auditorium.

 Academics

-In 2008, 94% of the school's seniors received their high school diploma.
-Of 35 students, 33 graduated, 1 dropped out, and one returned for another year of school.
+In September 2025, US News ranked Milwaukie Academy of the Arts at number six of eight in NCSD.
+As of 2026, the school's reading proficiency was at 48% and it's math proficiency was at 27% according to the Oregon Department of Education.
+Its graduation rate is 78%.